 The minimum duration of a licence will be 1 year, but where higher standards are achieved a 2 or 3 year licence will be granted.
 Where higher standards are met this will result in fewer renewals and the premises being inspected less frequently.
 All new premises will be granted a 1 year licence initially.

-More information about the rating system is contained in the Guidance documents detailed below.
+More information about the rating system is contained in the Guidance Notes documents detailed below.

 Guidance Notes have been produced by DEFRA (Department for Environment, Food and Rural Affairs), to assist licensing authorities, existing licence holders and would-be applicants to understand these new licensing requirements.
-The Guidance details the nationally-set conditions/standards which will need to be complied with before a licence is granted or renewed.
+Each guidance document details the nationally-set conditions/standards for an activity which will need to be complied with before a licence is granted or renewed.

 The Guidance Notes in respect of each activity can viewed by clicking on the links below: